mohammedabdoh/billie-mars-time/README.md

 curl http://localhost/mars-time/convert/2020-07-12T12:24:19+00:00
 ```

-Note: The endpoint does not need an authentication to work.
+Note: The endpoint does not require an authentication to work.
 This is only to complete the task.
 In case
-of production ready microservices authentication can have different forms from simple username/password to
+of production ready micro services authentication can have different forms from simple username/password to
 using oAuth2 ;)